0/SpanishAcquisition/docs/_sources/devel/packages/interface.txt

 Pulse programs
 **************

-The code for dealing with pulse programs is composed of a parser (:class:`spacq.interface.pulse.parser.Parser`), an AST (:class:`spacq.interface.pulse.tree.ASTNode`), an environment (:class:`spacq.interface.pulse.tree.Environment`), and a presentation wrapper (:class:`spacq.interface.pulse.program.Program`).
+The code for dealing with pulse programs is composed of:

+* a parser (:class:`spacq.interface.pulse.parser.Parser`),
+* an AST (:class:`spacq.interface.pulse.tree.ASTNode`),
+* an environment (:class:`spacq.interface.pulse.tree.Environment`), and
+* a presentation wrapper (:class:`spacq.interface.pulse.program.Program`).

 The details of pulse program handling are hidden behind the :class:`~spacq.interface.pulse.program.Program` interface, which handles every step of a pulse program's life cycle from parsing to execution.

 When presented with the textual representation of a pulse program, the parser does its best to tranform it into an abstract syntax tree; if it cannot do so, it raises a :exc:`spacq.interface.pulse.paser.PulseSyntaxError`.